Purpose

 To execute the

 CREATE EXTERNAL TABLEstatement, the current user must have theCREATEprivilege.
-For more information about OceanBase Database privileges, see Privilege types in MySQL-compatible mode.When you create an external table by referencing a Location object, you must have the
+For more information about the privileges of OceanBase Database, see Privilege types in MySQL mode.When you create an external table by referencing a location object, you must have the

 Grant the